rtrlib/handbook/source/usage.rst

     rtr_mgr_validate(conf, 12345, &pref, mask, &result);

-For a clean shutdown and exit of the application, first stop the RTR Connection Manager, and secondly release any memory allocated.
+For a clean shutdown and exit of the application, first stop the RTR Connection Manager, and secondly release any memory allocated (see :numref:`lst-stop-rtrmgr`).

 .. code-block:: C
     :linenos: